It’s past time for a serious appraisal of mindfulness education

 After all, learning is not just about outcomes, grades and acquiring lifelong skills; learning is about becoming, and if we want our leaders of the future to be responsible and mindful, we need to enable that through a holistic educational approach that advocates mindfulness in all areas, including language and behaviour.

-Christine Rivers is professor of business and management education at Surrey Business School, University of Surrey.
+Christine Rivers is professor of business and management education at Surrey Business School at the University of Surrey.
 She is also an accredited executive coach, accredited meditation teacher and national teaching fellow with Advance HE.

 comment